Prevention & Biocontrol Strategies for Thrips in Houseplants

 Thrips are tiny but destructive pests that frequently afflict tropical houseplants.
 They infiltrate indoor environments through new plant material, clothing, pets, or simply by flying in from the outdoors (yes, they can move through your screens).
-Once inside, they feed by piercing leaf cells and sucking out their contents—leading to the telltale silvering, black spots (frass), reduced photosynthesis, and distorted growth on foliage.
+Once inside, they feed by piercing leaf cells and sucking out their contents, leading to the telltale silvering, black spots (frass), reduced photosynthesis, and distorted growth on foliage.
+Not only do thrips inflict physical damage, they also lay eggs in plant tissue and transmit plant viruses, making them a dual threat.

 Quarantine: Stopping Thrips Before They Spread